Go back to Index of Recipes

 1 tbsp. butter

 Heat butter and olive oil in soup pot.
-Add the onion and cook until soft.
-Add celery root, potato, cover
+Add the onion and

-and cook for 8-10 min.
-Add remaining ingredients, simmer for 30 minutes, or until celery root and potato
+8-10 min.
+Add remaining ingredients, simmer for 30 minutes,

-are soft.
-Puree with immersion blender till smooth and creamy. |
+immersion blender till smooth and creamy. |

 1 cup parsley, stems removed, washed and dried Put parsley in food processor along with garlic, lemon juice and zest, salt and pepper.
 Add ¼ cup olive oil and pulse a few times.
 With the motor running, slowly add the remaining olive oil to form a creamy sauce, scraping down the sides as necessary. |